Allen-Tildesley/examples/GUIDE.md

 Trokhymchuk et al MD | 0.6507   | 0.0500   | 0.0380   | 0.0380   | -2.713 &Dagger; | 1.047 &Dagger;
 `mc_gibbs_lj`        | 0.652(1) | 0.050(1) | 0.028(1) | 0.038(1) | -2.730(5)       | 1.054(8)

-There is a small discrepancy between pressures in the two boxes.
+* There is a small discrepancy between pressures in the two boxes.
-The values indicated by &Dagger; are from the Thol et al (2016) EOS with cutoff correction.
+* &Dagger; indicates values for given &rho; and _T_ from the Thol et al (2016) EOS (f) with cutoff correction.

 ##Replica exchange program
 The `mc_nvt_lj_re` program conducts runs at several temperatures: four were used in testing.
-The default program values include _T_=1.0, which is reported above, and here are all of them, with expected values from the Thol et al (2016) equation of state (with standard LRC).
+The default program values include _T_=1.0, which is reported above, and here is the complete set, with expected values from the Thol et al (2016) equation of state (f) corrected for cutoff.
+As usual the program employed the cut (but not shifted) potential.
 All runs are for density &rho;=0.75.
+At the lowest temperature, the full-potential system would lie in the coexistence region.

 Source                 | _T_    | _E_ (c)   | _P_ (c)  | _E_ (f)   | _P_ (f)   | _C<sub>v</sub>_ (f)
 ------                 | -----  | -------   | -------  | -------   | -------   | --------